 The plots in the top row report the median timing of 100 runs for each algorithm.
 The plots in the bottom row present the same data as slowdown with respect to the timings of cpfloat_seq.
 Unsurprisingly, the execution time of the four algorithms grows quadratically with the order of the matrix to be converted and thus linearly with the number of entries in the matrix.
-In all cases, cpfloat_seq is the fastest of the four implementations we consider, and its better performance is particularly evident for matrices of small size.
-Typically, floatx is two to three times slower than cpfloat_seq, but can reach a slowdown factor up to five for small matrices.
-For the two remaining algorithms, the performance varies depending on the operation being considered.
-The slowdown factor of floatxr is typically over ten for conversion if the time needed to allocate the output is factored in, but goes below five when allocations are not considered.
-The performance of chop_mpfr, on the other hand, seems to depend mostly on what operation is performed: the slowdown factor is always over 20 for data conversion, but generally below 10 for sums.
+For matrices of small size, the performance of floatx and cpfloat_seq are essentially indistinguishable, and for floatxr there is only a difference when the time to allocate the memory is considered.
+For matrices of size with 100 or more elements (n > 10), cpfloat_seq is the fastest of the four implementations we consider.
+In this regime, floatx is typically two to three times slower than cpfloat_seq, whereas for the two other algorithms the performance varies depending on the operation being considered.
+The slowdown factor of floatxr can get well over ten for conversion if the time needed to allocate the output is factored in, but it goes below five when allocations are not considered.
+The performance of chop_mpfr, on the other hand, seems to depend mostly on what operation is performed: the slowdown factor is mostly over 20 for data conversion but is generally below 10 for sums.